 New York City Schools with Interactive Media Design Programs

-In New York City, there two private institutions and one public college that offer formal degree programs in interactive media, which can help students acquire the creative and digital skills needed to work in the field.
+In New York City, there are two private institutions and one public college that offer formal degree programs in interactive media, which can help students acquire the creative and digital skills needed to work in the field.
 Check out the program summaries and school comparison table below, as well as the paragraph about other educational options, before finalizing your school choice.

 - The Fashion Institute of Technology in Manhattan's garment district is part of the State University of New York (SUNY) system.
 It currently offers one of the most wide-ranging programs in animation and interactive media in the United States, which leads to a bachelor's degree.